P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Scaling Feast - A simple, balanced way to increase your maximum hunger.

 * Scaling Health - Allows the player to increase their maximum health and adds additional difficulty to enemies.

+* Security Craft - SecurityCraft adds loads of different ways to protect your house with!

 * Silent Lib - A library mod.